Creating Value Through Discovery

 Highly - Prospective Assets

-Our Keno Hill holdings consist of 112.5 square kilometres (43.4 square miles) of highly-prospective ground, which has hosted seven historic producing deposits, including four with some of the highest average silver grades3 in the district.
+Our Keno Hill holdings consist of 166 square kilometres of highly-prospective ground, which has hosted eight historic producing deposits, including five with some of the highest average silver grades3 in the district.
 Until recently, this brownfields area, covering the eastern and southern portions of the Keno silver district, had seen only minimal modern exploration due to the previously fragmented, private ownership.
 Metallic Minerals has largely consolidated these areas and eight of the district's twelve known mineralized trends continue across our Keno Silver Project and occur within the preferred host rocks (quartzite and greenstone) for Keno type deposits.

 Major advancements in understanding the geological structures and conditions that give rise to high-grade Keno style silver mineralization have been made over the past decade, with several exciting new discoveries in the district.
 Metallic Minerals’ technical team has undertaken a comprehensive review of current and historical data and will be completing follow-up work to guide the team's exploration efforts as we continue to advance our Keno Silver projects.